ssea-lab/ssea-lab.github.io/index.md

 ## Research Interests

-We focus on the practice and application of software engineeing, especially on the following research interests:
+We mainly focus on the practice and application of software engineeing, especially on the following research interests:

-1. Service-oriented Software Engineering
+- Service-oriented Software Engineering
-2. Empirical Software Engineering
+- Empirical Software Engineering
-3. Domain-specific Application of Intelligent Software Services
+- Domain-specific Application of Intelligent Software Services

 ## Members